Shoot awesome photos with a Sony a6000

 We captured this Javanese Leopard sheltering in a hollow tree as we were exiting the Bali Safari Park.
 It was bucketing down rain and quite gloomy out and despite no artificial light, this photo shows clarity and the colours of this big pussycat.
 One of my favourite photos of our last trip to Bali.

 Friends asking me about my camera equipment has inspired me to write this post.
 I’m not an expert but I love new technology and am very keen to learn.
 Much of this has been discovered by trial and error and, now there are some great resources on YouTube to help.

 The Sony A6000 isn’t an expensive camera and I have found it perfect for my needs.
-Most of my photos for my blog taken in the later half of 2017 have been taken with the Sony A6000 and I’ve been pleased (and sometimes surprised) with the results of many of my photos as I continue to learn more.
+Most of my photos for my blog taken over the later half of 2017 with the Sony A6000 and I’ve been pleased (and sometimes surprised) with the results of many of my photos as I continue to learn.

 When you want to expand your Sony A6000 knowledge, watch some of these YouTube resources.

 - Tony & Chelsea Northrup – Sony A6000 Overview Tutorial

 - That1CameraGuy – Full Manual Control Photography Tutorial

 - Maartin Heilbron – Sony A6000 Best Camera Settings